Fitch cuts US credit rating to AA+; Treasury calls it 'arbitrary'

 A Moody's Analytics report from May said a downgrade of Treasury debt would set off a cascade of credit implications and downgrades on the debt of many other institutions.

-Other analysts had pointed to the risk that another downgrade by a major rating agency could affect investment portfolios that hold top-rated securities.
+Other analysts had pointed to risks that another downgrade by a major rating agency could affect investment portfolios that hold top-rated securities.

 Raymond James analyst Ed Mills, however, said on Tuesday he did not anticipate markets to react significantly to the news.

-(Reporting by Davide Barbuscia in New York, Jyoti Narayan in Bengaluru, Lewis Krauskopf and Saeed Azhar; Editing by Megan Davies, Arun Koyyur, David Gregoiro and Gerry Doyle)
+(Reporting by Davide Barbuscia in New York, Jyoti Narayan in Bengaluru, Lewis Krauskopf and Saeed Azhar; Editing by Megan Davies, Arun Koyyur, David Gregoiro, Gerry Doyle and Sam Holmes)